 This post contains affiliate links.
 Please read the disclosure for more info.

 HOW TO KEEP POTTED PLANTS COOL IN HOT WEATHER

 Move the Pot to a Partially Shaded Area

 Moving your containers to a partially shaded area underneath a tree or pergola will help to keep them cooler and protected from direct sunlight, which can cause heat stress on hot summer days.

-It’s a good idea to place large pots on a plant stand with wheels to make it easier to move them out of the hot sun.
+I like to place large pots on a plant stand with wheels to make it easier to move them out of the hot sun.

 The morning sun is not as harsh as the afternoon sun so it’s ideal if you can situate your potted plants in an area that allows them to bask in the sun’s rays during the mornings but is protected from the scorching afternoon sun.